 Permissions for each user can be granted access across the entire Filespace hierarchical tree structure via assigning a user shared access.

 Shares are an important way of securing access to certain data, enabling users to participate in project collaboration, or gain access to areas of a Filespace when required.
 Administrators can apply or revoke access as required, promoting users with read access, to read-write as their access requirements evolve, or remove access entirely.

-Creating shares and allocating users and permissions can be achieved via our LucidLink client dashboard and the manage users and shares tab.
+Creating shares and allocating users and permissions can be achieved via our LucidLink client dashboard and the control panel tab.